 Although the institute has hired faculties from diverse fields, they have quickly amalgamated to form well focused and multidisciplinary research programmes.
 They have developed synergistic programs, through continuous discussions, peer mentoring and have established collaborations internally and outside the institute, thus placing the institute at highly advantageous position in terms of fulfilling its mandate.
 The institute has set-up an extension centre at the Ispat General Hospital, Rourkela to promote and facilitate research on infectious diseases.
 The institute has initiated and is particularly committed to developing Bhubaneswar-Cuttack cluster model for collaborative research involving neighbouring research organizations like NISER, IIT, AIIMS, NRRI, KIIT, RPRC and others.

 The faculties of the institute are recognized as Ph.D. guides by Utkal, Manipal and KIIT University for awarding the Ph.D. degree.
 The world-class faculty and state-of–the-art facilities at ILS have attracted the bright and committed students to the institute which currently has about 100 Ph.D. students and a large number of post-doctoral fellows, fast track as well as women scientists.
 The institute has a governance system where every faculty is treated as a vertical segment of the institute.
 The research focus at ILS has been categorized into four themes – infectious diseases, cancer biology, genetic and auto-immune diseases and plant & microbial biotechnology.
 ILS has grown dynamically with continuous addition of infrastructure including the new R&D building.
-The second campus of ILS containing faculty and staff houses, a new hostel and science outreach and communication centre is under construction, and likely to be completed by end of 2017.
+The second campus of ILS containing faculty and staff houses, a new hostel and science outreach and communication centre.

 ILS faculty have attracted significant extramural funding including a unit of excellence in cancer biology.
-Seven faculty are Ramalingaswami/Ramanujan fellows and 2 are Wellcome trust-DBT intermediate fellows.
-Two ILS faculties have been awarded prestigious TATA innovation fellowship of DBT.
-Over the years ILS has produced 67 Ph.D.s, 360 publications and 20 patents.
+Nine faculty are Ramalingaswami/Ramanujan fellows and 2 are Wellcome trust-DBT intermediate fellows.
+Three ILS faculties have been awarded prestigious TATA innovation fellowship of DBT.
+Over the years ILS has produced 80 Ph.D.s, over 450 publications and 27 patents applied.
 With impressive infrastructure, experienced scientists, students, and a dedicated support staff, ILS looks forward to strengthen its position as a National centre of excellent in the country.